Total TimePrep/Total Time: 25 min.

 - 1/2 teaspoon dried thyme

 - 1/4 to 1/2 teaspoon pepper

 - 4 catfish fillets (6 to 8 ounces each)

 - 1/4 cup butter

-- In a large resealable bag, combine the first nine ingredients.
-Add catfish, one fillet at a time, and shake to coat.
+- In a large shallow dish, combine the first 9 ingredients.
+Add catfish, one fillet at a time, and turn to coat.

-- Place a large cast-iron skillet on a grill rack over medium-hot heat.
-Melt butter in the skillet; add catfish.
+- Place a large cast-iron skillet on a grill rack over medium-high heat.
+Melt butter in the skillet; add catfish in batches, if necessary.
 Grill, covered, until fish just begins to flake easily with a fork, 5-10 minutes on each side.

 Jul 21, 2019

 My family enjoyed it.
 They normally don't care for catfish, but this recipe tasted very good.
 After each batch, I wiped the iron skillet clean so the leftover remnants wouldn't burn during the next batch.
 I was able to cover 4 lbs of catfish with the coating.
 I didn't use thyme or basil and only used black pepper because that's all I had on hand.
 Also, I used my stove slightly above a medium heat rather than using the skillet on the grill.
 The filets cooked for about 5 minutes on each side.